-- Develop a search plan for your assignment questions.
+• Plan a search – Develop a search strategy for your research or assignment questions

-- Use search tools to broaden and narrow your search results.
+• Troubleshoot your searches – Use search tools to broaden and narrow your search results

-This workshop is suited to new students, as well as current students who are looking for a refresher in the basics of building database searching strategies.
+This workshop is suited to new students, as well as current students who are looking for a refresher in the basics of building search strategies.

 Enrol now

-- Enables you to produce research to the standard expected of publishers.
+• Enable you to produce research to the standard expected by publishers

 Enrol now